Reducing Safety Interventions in Provably Safe Reinforcement Learning: PRELIMINARIES

-If the verification fails, we can safely execute the last verified failsafe trajectory.
-We assume the robot to start from an ISS, allowing us to ensure safety indefinitely through induction.
-The set-based representation of the systems enables us to guarantee safety in both simulation and real-world applications, thus bridging the simulation-to-reality gap.
-For a detailed implementation of our safety shield for the OpenAI safety gym, please refer to the Appendix.
+We ensure safety indefinitely through induction by assuming that the robot starts in an ISS and executing the last verified failsafe trajectory if the verification in \eqref{eq:intersection} fails.
+The set-based representation of the system enables us to guarantee safety in both simulation and real-world applications, thus bridging the simulation-to-reality gap.
+For a detailed implementation of our safety shield for the OpenAI safety gym, we refer the reader to the Appendix.